firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### The Quick Win

-As stated in the previous section, most coding agents include built-in commands to scaffold an `AGENTS.md`.
+Most coding agents include built-in commands to scaffold an `AGENTS.md`.
 If yours doesn't, simply prompt it with:
 ```
 Create an AGENTS.md for this repository based on the current codebase structure
 ```